kohactive/thinky-loader-es6/README.md

-# thinky-loader
+# thinky-loader-es6
-A general purpose model loader for Thinky ORM for RethinkDB. _See also migrating from sails-hook-thinky section below._
+An ES6-compatible model loader for Thinky ORM for RethinkDB.

 ## Why

+This is a refactor of `thinky-loader` to support defining Thinky models as ES6 classes.

+From `thinky-loader`'s README:

 Rethinkdb is awesome and Thinky is a great ORM for it.
 But loading multiple model definition files and making them available in a large distributed Node.js applicaiton could be better.

 ## Installation

-`npm install thinky-loader`
+`npm install thinky-loader-es6`

 or add to `package.json`